FAQ

 How often should I practice?

 Traditionally, we practice 6 days a week, resting on the regular off-day and the moon days.
 Practicing regularly helps us to balance our body’s systems as well as our life-habits.
 Regularity and repetition also serve to make the practice easier.
 The student and teacher are better able to observe the fluctuations of the body and mind, allowing the practice to be adaptive and supportive as we lean deeper into its nourishing gifts.
 Developing a foundation in the practice offers us stability and support as life challenges internal or external continue to arise.
 One can still benefit greatly from yoga practice in any amount.
 Even one day a week can offer a significant enrichment to ones life.
-Constancy is helplyhelpful, whether it’s one day, 3, or 6 days per week.
+Constancy is helpful, whether it’s one, 3, or 6 days per week.
 Do what you can, little by little, aiming for a sustainable approach.

 What is the Counted Vinyasa System?